 The Harry and Jeanette Weinberg Foundation wants to support innovative services and supports designed to enable people with multiple disabilities to live a life of their own choosing in the community—not in segregated, institutional, or congregate settings.

-Intellectual Disabilities (all ages, including autism, mental health, and learning differences)
+Intellectual Disabilities (all ages, including autism, psychiatric disabilities, and learning differences)

 - The Foundation will consider requests throughout the United States and Israel